BlaqueDevs/se-assignment-day-4-software-project-management-Sabeliwe/README.md

 South Africa has over 32,000 commercial farmers and around 2 million small-scale and emerging farmers.
 Access to data-driven insights can greatly benefit both groups, indicating a substantial user base for the software.
 The increasing penetration of mobile phones and internet connectivity among rural communities shows a growing acceptance of digital solutions.
 South Africa’s mobile internet penetration is forecasted to reach 80% by 2025, supporting the growth potential for software platforms targeting farmers.

 ## 13. How can understanding market trends inform your software’s positioning and development?
+Understanding market trends can play a crucial role in shaping your software’s positioning and development by identifying key areas of demand, technological advancements, and emerging challenges within the agricultural sector.